azizbarank/NLP-Tutorials/resources.md

 ### 3) Weight Pruning:
 As the name suggests, this method is done by removing weights between the neurons, which leads to the whole network’s being sparser.
 There are two main approaches to apply it:

-a)  Magnitude Pruning: The simplest method of pruning where each time the weight with the smallest “magnitude” is removed from the whole network.
+a)  *Magnitude Pruning*: The simplest method of pruning where each time the weight with the smallest “magnitude” is removed from the whole network.
 It works best when the task at hand is pure supervised learning.

-b)  Movement Pruning: Another method that is based on fine-tuning, thus a better fit for tasks involving the transfer learning approach.
+b)  *Movement Pruning*: Another method that is based on fine-tuning, thus a better fit for tasks involving the transfer learning approach.
 In contrast to magnitude pruning, both weights with small and high magnitudes may be removed from the network according to their “movements” during training.

 ## 5. Buying GPUs